 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The submission file is in OpenOffice, Microsoft Word, or RTF, document file format.
+- The submission file is in OpenOffice, Microsoft Word, or RTF, of PDF document file format.

 - The date and status of the submission/revision are noted on the document.
 For example: Initial submission: June 5, 2018.
 Revision according to peer reviewers' comments: June 20, 2018.
 Comments on copyedit: June 25, 2018, etc.